 In addition to concertizing, Young presents master classes, workshops, and lectures.
 He has given classes and performances at several church music clinics, including the Montreat Conference on Music and Worship, the St. Olaf Conference on Music and Theology, and the national convention of the Association of Lutheran Church Musicians.
 He has presented at several AGO National Pedagogy Conferences, as well national and regional conventions of the AGO.

 Several presentations have focused on electronic media, including a virtual tour of North German Organs, interactive analyses of organ music, and the theoretical underpinnings to the organ music of Olivier Messiaen.
-Dr. Young serves as organist of First Presbyterian Church, Bloomington.
+He serves as organist of First Presbyterian Church, Bloomington.

-Dr. Young began organ lessons under the tutelage of Marion Anderson while a freshman at Bates College in Lewiston, ME, where, in 1982 he graduated Phi Beta Kappa with High Honors in Music.
-A graduate of The Eastman School of Music, he earned the MM and DMA degrees and the prestigious Performer's Certificate under David Craighead and Russell Saunders.
+Young began organ lessons under the tutelage of Marion Anderson while a freshman at Bates College in Lewiston, Maine, where, in 1982, he graduated Phi Beta Kappa with High Honors in Music.
+A graduate of the Eastman School of Music, he earned M.M. and D.M.A. degrees and the prestigious Performer's Certificate under David Craighead and Russell Saunders.